onion raita

 2. To begin making the Onion Raita Recipe, slice the onions and chop the green chili, and mint leaves.

-3. Add the salt, sugar, and Roasted Jeera Powder, and chili powder to the yogurt and whisk.
+3. Add the salt, sugar, Roasted Jeera Powder, and chili powder to the yogurt and whisk.

 4. Now add mint leaves, green chili, coriander leaves, and chopped onion.